ricardo-ch/ricardo-orbs/src/jobs/README.md

 ...
 ```

-In this example is default setting, only required is added:
+This example uses default settings and only the minimum required configuration is added:

 ```yaml
 ...